 Twelve to eighteen months is the sweet spot for most destination weddings.
 This window gives you access to top venues, group hotel rates, and enough breathing room to handle surprises.

-According to Talavera Travel, couples who plan 14-18 months ahead for Mexico or Caribbean weddings achieve 60%+ guest RSVP rates.
+Couples who plan 14–18 months ahead for Mexico or Caribbean weddings achieve 60%+ guest RSVP rates, as Talavera Travel notes.
 That extra lead time lets your guests budget, request vacation days, and arrange childcare.

 Tip #5: Book your venue at 12-14 months.
 Even if you start researching at 18 months, expect the actual confirmation to happen a few months later after site visits or virtual tours.